ahnorton/annotation-manager/README.md

  SaveAs:        The SaveAs feature of Okular creates a new PDF file.
 This new PDF will contain
                 what you see -- it will include any annotations that are being displayed.
 Sometimes this is what is wanted.
-For example, if wanting to send an annotated PDF to a printer, or to a colleague by email.
+For example, if wanting to send an annotated PDF to be printed, or to a colleague by email.

-                Annotation-manager will manage this newly created PDF file just as it does any other original PDF.
+                Annotation-manager will manage the newly created PDF file just as it does any other original PDF.
 In other words, any further annotations (beyond those which are now intrinsic to the newly created PDF) will be saved to a separate annotation file.

                 SaveAs, when used to over-write the displayed PDF file, is equivalent to Save.

  Web browser:   If your web browser is configured to open PDFs using Okular then annotations can be
                 saved and displayed for an online PDF regardless of whether or not not a local copy is saved.
 (This is possible because annotations are associated by sha256 hash with the PDF file contents.)

                 When a online PDF is opened by Okular the file that is initially being viewed is downloaded to /tmp or a Downloads directory specified by your browser settings.
                 To save a local copy one uses the SaveAs feature of Okular.
 In light of how SaveAs works, if clean PDFs are wanted then one should make it a habit to use SaveAs before making annotations.

                 If one forgets the above advice and makes annotations before using SaveAs, then one can proceed as follows:

-                (1) Save your annotation edits for all PDFs (those with '*' in their window titles).
+                (1) Save your annotations for all edited PDFs (those with '*' in window titles).
                 (2) Click "Stop" in annotation-ctrl to turn off displaying of annotations.
                 (3) Use SaveAs to save a clean copy of the downloaded PDF.
                 (4) Click "Start" in annotation-ctrl to resume displaying saved annotations.